netw0rm/atlaskit/README.md

 yarn run build/docker/image
 ```

+**Note:** The credentials for pushing to Dockerhub can be found in the shared Lastpass vault.

 If you want to create a new image and download all the latest dependencies without actually changing the Dockerfile, you can use:

 ```console